 Mobile screen showing a schedule with milestones connected by a vertical line and dots, representing a timeline.
 A note reads 'Dots connected by a line represent a timeline,' emphasizing a visual representation of chronological events.

-Law of Common Area
+Law of common area

 The law of common area states that elements in an enclosed visual shape are perceived as a group.
 Even something as simple as circling works!
 Visual cues you can use are adding a border, using a card, differently coloring a background, or adding a lot of whitespace.